docsifyjs/docsify/README.md

 - Create your feature branch: `git checkout -b my-new-feature`
 - Commit your changes: `git commit -am 'Add some feature'`
 - Push to the branch: `git push origin my-new-feature`
-- Submit a pull request :D
+- Submit a pull request

 ## Development